 Difference between Cache Memory and Register

-Cache is a smaller and fast memory component in the computer which is inserted between the CPU and the main memory.
+1. Cache Memory: The cache is a smaller and fast memory component in the computer which is inserted between the CPU and the main memory.
 To make this arrangement effective.
-The cache needs to be much faster than main memory.
+The cache needs to be much faster than the main memory.
 This approach is more economical than the use of fast memory devices to implement the entire main memory.

-Register are the smallest holding data elements that are built into processor itself.
-These are memory locations that can be directly accessible by processor.
-It holds small amount of data around 32-bits to 64-bits and may hold an instruction, a storage address or any kind of data such as a bit sequence or individual characters.
+2. Register: Register is the smallest holding data element that is built into the processor itself.
+These are memory locations that can be directly accessible by the processor.
+It holds a small amount of data around 32-bits to 64-bits and may hold an instruction, a storage address, or any kind of data such as a bit sequence or individual characters.

 For example Accumulator register, Program counter, Instruction register, Address register, etc.